Levak/RoleKeeper/README.md

    2. Broadcast the fact the channel was created in rooms `servers/.../rooms/match_created` defined in `config.json`;
    3. Gives permissions to `teamA` and `teamB` roles to see the chat room;
-   4. Starts a best-of-1 map pick & ban sequence;
+   4. Starts a best-of-1 map pick & ban sequence (6xban, pick, side);
    5. Team captains are invited to type `!ban map`, `!pick map` or `!side side` one after the other;
    6. Prints the summary of elected maps and sides;
    7. Broadcast the results in rooms `servers/.../rooms/match_starting` defined in `config.json`.
+ - `!bo2 @teamA @teamB`, same as `!bo1` excepts it creates a best-of-2 chat
+   channel (ban, ban, pick, pick, side);
  - `!bo3 @teamA @teamB`, same as `!bo1` excepts it creates a best-of-3 chat
-   channel;
+   channel (ban, ban, pick, pick, ban, ban, pick, side);
+ - `!add_captain @captain teamA nickname group`, add captain to the captain database, assign the captain, team and group roles and rename the captain;
+ - `!remove_captain @captain`, remove a captain from the captain database, reset its nickname, remove the assigned roles.
  - `!ban`, `!pick` and `!side` commands (see [Team captains](#team-captains)) are available to referees so that they can test or bridge team captains choice if they are not in Discord server.